-Notice indeed that not only the Drama triangle dynamically positions at least three actors on an interactive stage, but it also mentions
+Notice indeed that not only the Drama triangle dynamically positions at least three actors on an interactive stage, but it also mentions:

-- that each actor can actually assume several roles simultaneously, on different levels of consciousness.
+- That each actor can actually assume several roles simultaneously, on different levels of consciousness.

 This introduction underlines numerous reasons to value the Drama Triangle.
 It may explain why that concept is today among the most popularized and useful theoretical tools in relationship professions, including coaching.

-Three roles interact in the Drama Triangle (in the Greek meaning of the word of dramatic or theatrical): The Persecutor, the Savior, and the Victim.
-Traditionally, these three roles are presented in the Drama Triangle with capital letters to underline they are to be differentiated from everyday terms that refer to very occasional and real victims, saviors and persecutors.
+Three roles interact in the Drama Triangle (in the Greek meaning of the word of drama or theatrical): The Persecutor, the Savior, and the Victim.
+Traditionally, these three roles are presented in the Drama Triangle with capital letters to underline they are to be differentiated from everyday terms that refer to very occasional and very real victims, saviors and persecutors.

-Consequently the roles in the Drama Triangle refer to people who seem to regularly and almost existentially assume these interactive positions, even if they claim they do it subconsciously or unwillingly.
+Consequently the roles in the Drama Triangle refer to people who seem to regularly and almost existentially assume precise interactive positions, even if they claim they do it subconsciously or unwillingly.
 According to Drama Triangle theory these are recurrent roles people play with social, psychological and existential motivations and objectives which cannot be explained away by accidental coincidence.

 These three roles are originally represented the following way by Stephen Karpmann.

-Concerning the Victim role's real power, Karpmann told the story that when Eric Berne was first presented the Drama Triangle, he suggested that Stephen should redesign his triangle the other way around, and position the Victim on top, in a more powerful position compared to the other two.
+Concerning the Victim role's real power, Karpmann told the story that when Eric Berne was first presented the Drama Triangle, he suggested that Stephen should redesign his triangle the other way around and position the Victim on top, in a more powerful position compared to the other two.
 Karpmann admits he refused Berne's suggestion.